Zinabuf/GCIM/README.md

 A Guide for GCIM analyses

-GCIM analyses use PLink2 to analyze discovery data, and the package is compatible with the Linux operating system.
+<div align="justify">GCIM analyses use PLink2 to analyze discovery data, and the package is compatible with the Linux operating system.
 1. Download plink2 software from the [Plink](https://www.cog-genomics.org/plink/2.0/) website and then specify the executable Plink file path.

 ~~~